-- Level I and II Trauma Centers can care for the same trauma patients. - Level III Trauma Centers offer services, based on individual hospital resources that provide for initial assessment, resuscitation, stabilization, and treatment of the trauma patient. - In some areas of the region a Level III Trauma Center is the only trauma facility within 30 minutes ground transport time.
+- Level I and II Trauma Centers can provide the same trauma patient care. - Level III Trauma Centers offer services, based on individual hospital resources that provide for initial assessment, resuscitation, stabilization, and treatment of the trauma patient. - In some areas of the region a Level III Trauma Center is the only trauma facility within 30 minutes ground transport time.
 This hospital may act as the primary receiving facility for the critically injured patient. - In areas where the trauma patient is closer to a Level III Trauma Center, but a Level I or Level II Trauma Center is still within 30 minutes, the EMS Provider should decide whether the patient would benefit more from an immediate evaluation, stabilization, and treatment at the Level III Trauma Center, or from direct transport to a Level I or Level II Trauma Center. - In areas of the region where there are no Trauma Centers within 30 minutes ground transport time, the acute care hospital may act as the primary receiving facility for critically injured trauma patients, or EMS Provider may arrange for air medical transport from the scene. - P If a pediatric patient meets the trauma triage guidelines, transport to a Pediatric Trauma Center.
-If transportation time is > 30 minutes, transport to the nearest acute care hospital, or EMS providers may arrange for air medical transport from the scene. - All pregnant trauma patients should be transported to the nearest Adult Trauma Center with labor and delivery capabilities, unless transport time > 30 minutes.
+Pediatric patients should be transported in an appropriately sized child restraint system.
+If transportation time is > 30 minutes, transport to the nearest acute care hospital, or EMS providers may arrange for air medical transport from the scene. - All pregnant trauma patients should be rapidly transported to the nearest Adult Trauma Center with labor and delivery capabilities unless transport time > 30 minutes.